 Día de los Muertos ~ Day of the Dead

-In Mexico, Día de los Muertos (Day of the Dead) is a unique blend of Aztec and Christian traditions that has become popular worldwide for its colorful celebrations.
+In Mexico, Día de los Muertos (Day of the Dead) is a unique blend of Aztec and Catholic traditions that has become popular worldwide for its colorful celebrations.